Mostafalol1233/last2/NETLIFY_DEPLOYMENT_GUIDE.md

 1. **Database Connection Errors**:
    - Check that your `DATABASE_URL` is correctly formatted
-   - For Neon PostgreSQL, ensure your connection string follows this format:
-     `postgresql://[username]:[password]@[endpoint]/[database]?sslmode=require`
+   - Ensure your database provider allows connections from Netlify IP addresses
-   - If using a free Neon tier, verify that the database is not in sleep mode (you may need to ping it first)
+   - If using a free database tier, check for connection limitations
-   - You can use the included `test_neon_db.py` script to verify your connection works

 2. **Function Timeout Issues**:
    - Netlify Functions have a default timeout of 10 seconds